MSano1234/MSano1234/README.md

 # Hi there, I'm Mamoud Sano 👋

-## ☁️ Cloud Engineer | AWS Certified Solutions Architect – Associater | IT Professional
+## ☁️ Cloud Engineer | AWS Certified Solutions Architect | IT Professional

 I'm an IT professional with hands-on experience building cloud-native applications using AWS and developing business solutions with AWS.